 Start here

-The cleanest family-facing packet on the site: start-here guidance, prep tools, and the shorter routes into the practical help lanes.
+The shortest family-facing packet on the site: start-here guidance, prep tools, and the shorter routes into the practical help lanes.
+Use it when the person needs the quickest first handoff, not the whole binder.

 Then use the hub